 Shh…It’s zucchini, or courgette, as we call them in the United Kingdom and Europe.
 Don’t be alarmed, the secret ingredient really is secret – you can’t taste or even really see the zucchini.
 In fact, none of my taste testers suspected a secret ingredient at all.
 When we talked about flavour, “chocolate”, “cranberries” and “delicious” were the only words used to describe the taste!

-One of the best things about this loaf – aside from its decadent, rich and luscious flavour – is how quick and easy it is to make.
+One of the best things about this Chocolate and Cranberry Quick Bread – aside from its decadent, rich and luscious flavour – is how quick and easy it is to make.
 You mix the dry ingredients together in one bowl, the wet ingredients in another, and then combine them.
 Measure out everything beforehand and you’ll have the quick bread made in mere moments.
 Then all you have to do is enjoy the wonderful smells coming from the oven while it cooks.

 Like most muffin and quick bread recipes, the wet ingredients are stirred into the dry ingredients just until mixed.
 At this stage, you will notice that the batter is very stiff.
 In fact, you need to be persistent in order to get all the dry ingredients mixed in.
 Trust me, all will be well!
 Just keep scraping the bowl down with a spatula and stirring with a wooden spoon until it just comes together.